 We were loaded into the jeep, out of the rain, and off to the Native Village Inn.
 I was also wondering how long it would take to clean and dry my shoes, since I only had this pair and flip-flops!

 Native Village Inn

-The rooms which were Ifugao huts are what intrigued that adventurous side of me.
-My cousin who lives in the Philippines, was just as excited for the visit and staying inside an Ifugao hut.
-There was a ladder to climb and a small doorway to crawl through.
+The rooms which are Ifugao huts, are what intrigued that adventurous side of me.
+My cousin who lives in the Philippines was just as excited for the visit, and staying inside an Ifugao hut.
+There was a ladder to climb, and a small doorway to crawl through.
 It was comfortable inside with a mattress floor, so you could sleep anywhere in the hut.
-The showers and restrooms were in separate building of course.
-I have slept in some interesting accomodations in my travels and this is one of my top five!
+The showers and restrooms were in separate building, of course.
+I have slept in some interesting accomodations in my travels, and this was one of my top five.

 The entire visit to the rice terrace community was an extraordinary experience.
 One that I still think back upon, since I have an interest in organic and natural farming practices.

 On our last day in Banaue, our guides brought us back into town to take yet another uncomfortable overnight bus back to Manilla.
 While my cousin and I waited for our bus, we stepped into a local bakery where I chose a bag full of freshly baked bread for pennies a piece.
 I believe the whole bag cost me around a quarter (.25 cents), which I found both exciting and insane.
 Looking back, I should have bought a couple dollars worth just to do it!